Reinforcement Learning Algorithms#

 entities of the simulation that are killed after each episode, like the learning role.
 Therefore, it is initialized independently and given to the learning role

 at the beginning of each episode.
-For more information regarding the buffer see Buffers.
+For more information regarding the buffer see Replay Buffer.

 The core of the algorithm is embodied by the assume.reinforcement_learning.algorithms.matd3.TD3.update_policy()